About Pexip's Google Meet integration

 • Your own subdomain on onpexip.com e.g. addresses in the style <meeting id>@mydomain.onpexip.com.

-The following table describes which features are offered by the 3 domain options, in combination with the meeting ID options:
+The following table describes which features are offered by the two domain options:

 Requirement Own domain